Basic Methods

 The second option — we put the elbows forward and place one forearm upon the other on the floor, holding the head and the upper part of the body up by tensing the muscles of the back.

-In both cases we feel ourselves happy little crocodiles, which crawled out on a sandy beach to have a sunbath!
+In both cases we feel ourselves happy little crocodiles, which have crawled out on a sandy beach to have a sunbath!
 The sun warms our backs — and we dissolve in pleasure under its tender warmth, which permeates our bodies.

 Pranayamas